matplotlib/matplotlib/doc/faq/usage_faq.rst

 "interactive backends") and hardcopy backends to make image files (PNG, SVG, PDF, PS; also referred to as "non-interactive backends").

-There are a four ways to configure your backend, in reversed order of precedence:
+There are a four ways to configure your backend.
+If they conflict each other, the method mentioned last in the following list will be used, e.g. calling :func:`~matplotlib.use()` will override the setting in your ``matplotlibrc``.

 #.
 The ``backend`` parameter in your ``matplotlibrc`` file (see
    :ref:`customizing-matplotlib`)::